Learn how to serve black beans for baby—whether from a can or cooked from dry—with these easy ideas for finger foods and bean puree.

 Beans for Baby-Led Weaning

-You can mash any fully cooked beans onto a spoon or a stick of lightly toasted bread so baby can self-feed BLW style.
+You can mash any fully cooked beans onto a spoon or a stick of lightly toasted bread for babies, so baby can self-feed BLW style.
 This is an easy way to let them feed themselves.

 And once they are able to pick up smaller pieces of food, they can pick up the beans with their finger.